jumpinjackie/fdo/CMake__README.txt

     -DALL_THIRDPARTY=TRUE

-    NOTE: It is *not* recommended to use the internal third party libraries, unless you are using an older compiler which requires them.
+    NOTE: It is *not* recommended to use the internal third party libraries, unless you are using an older compiler which requires them or you are attempting a distro-agnostic generic build

 IV.
 Debug mode